 What Are Mold and Mildew?

 Mold and mildew both are fungi that develop as a result of excessive, unchecked moisture in confined spaces.
 They grow in a wide range of temperatures, with some strains especially thriving at higher temperatures.
 Both of these types of fungi can eventually damage the home or cause health concerns.

 Differences Between Mold and Mildew

 While mold and mildew are both fungi that need water, oxygen, and food in order to live and survive, they differ in a number of ways.
-Mold tends to have a higher profile and can even become fuzzy, while mildew is always flat.
+Mold tends to have a higher profile and can even become fuzzy, while mildew is usually flat.
 Mold exhibits darker colors such as deep green and black; mildew may begin as white, then turn brown or gray.
-Mildew converts to a white, powdery substance; mold never does.

 Mold vs. Mildew: a Visual Guide

 Green, red, or black

 White/gray in early stages